"Profiling" School Shooters

 Consider the following seven factors, not diagnostically, not as a “profile,” and certainly never as the basis for punitive action, but as points for consideration in a quest to reduce school violence:

-1. So far, all school shooters have been male and the vast majority (over 90 percent) were active or recent students at the school.
+1. So far, the vast majority of school shooters have been male and the vast majority of those (over 90 percent) were active or recent students at the school.

 2. If there is one predominant theme in school shootings, it is anger and revenge.

-a.
-75% of school shooters felt bullied or harassed by other students
+- 75 percent of school shooters felt bullied or harassed by other students.

-b.
-Sometimes shooters felt unfairly treated by teachers
+- Sometimes, shooters felt unfairly treated by teachers.

-c.
-They seldom have specific targets, but kill randomly in order to inflict the most harm
+- They seldom have specific targets, but kill randomly in order to inflict the most harm.

-b.
-They seemed to have a penchant for” retreat into fantasy,” especially when under stress
+- They seemed to have a penchant for "retreat into fantasy,” especially when under stress.

-c.
-Shooters exhibited an obsessive quality that often led to detailed planning, but ironically they seemed to lack an understanding of the consequences of their behavior and thus may have a history of adverse encounters with law enforcement
+- Shooters exhibited an obsessive quality that often led to detailed planning—but, ironically, they seemed to lack an understanding of the consequences of their behavior and thus may have a history of adverse encounters with law enforcement.

-d.
-The same obsessive quality drives the shooter to focus upon interpersonal rejection, unfair treatment, and elaborate plans for revenge
+- The same obsessive quality drives the shooter to focus upon interpersonal rejection, unfair treatment, and elaborate plans for revenge.

-e.
-They expressed fascination with violence, morbid media, death
+- They expressed fascination with violence, morbid media, or death.

-f.
-If the shooter does associate with others, it is likely to be with those who share preoccupations with the macabre
+- If the shooter does associate with others, it is likely to be with those who share preoccupations with the macabre.

-g Shooters may have a history of cruelty to animals (this is a low probability factor, but a significant one when present)
+- Shooters may have a history of cruelty to animals (this is a low probability factor, but a significant one when present).

-h.
-There is often a sense of hopelessness that predicts their own death by the end of the incident
+- There is often a sense of hopelessness that predicts their own death by the end of the incident.

 5. Shooters tend to have experienced dysfunctional family situations or experience a lack of effective adult supervision, mentoring, or oversight.

-6. 68% of shooters obtained weapons from their home or the home of a relative.
+6. Sixty-eight percent of shooters obtained weapons from their home or the home of a relative.
 (Yes, ease of availability to firearms does matter.)

 This model is not a “profile.”
 It is simply the accumulation and integration of recurring themes that warrant consideration, not only by law enforcement, but educators and mental health clinicians dedicated to primary prevention and school safety.